 First, connect the Tower to the network via its network port.
 After that, in a non-UniFi network, set up a connected device with the NUT server—a process not covered by this review—and it will automatically shut down itself when a power outage occurs.

+If you use the UPS Tower with a network hosted by a UniFi console, which is its intended usage, things are much more intuitive.
 For one, the Tower is recognized by the UniFi Network application of the UniFi console, just like any UniFi device.
 After that, you can “adopt” it via a single click.

 Ubiquiti UniFi UPS Tower: Reliable performance, runs hot